dangtv/BIRDS/webpage/employee.md

 +ced(E,D) :- researchers(E), D = 'Research'.
 ```

-The first two rules means if a resident is a researcher but not in the view `researchers` anymore, we deleted the current department `Research` of this resident.
+The first two rules mean if a resident is a researcher but not in the view `researchers` anymore, we deleted the current department `Research` of this resident.
 By contrast, by the third rule, if a new researcher appears in the view, we need to put this department information to the table `ced`, which contains information about the current departments.
 The second rule ensures each researcher is a resident by inserting into `residents` if a researcher is not yet a resident.